Shin-Etsu Group Corporate Mission Statement

 |Managing Director||Toshiya Akimoto||Vice Chairman of ESG Promotion Committee

-In charge of Office of the President, Public Relations and Legal Affairs
+In charge of Public Relations, Legal Affairs and Purchasing

 Key Issue 6: Respect for and protection of intellectual property